 Step 3: Determine which lines (1-30) you need to complete.

 On the remainder of page one, you’ll see lines one through 23, starting with those categorized as income and deductions and ending with refund or amount you owe.
 On the second page, you’ll find Part 1, which contains lines 24 through 30.
 One of the most difficult parts of completing Form 1040X is determining which of these you need to complete and ultimately, it will depend on exactly what you’re amending by filling out this form.
-In the Form 1040X instructions document, however, the IRS provides two charts, one for tax years before 2018, the other 2018 and later, (as shown below) to help guide you.
+In the Form 1040X instructions document, however, the IRS provides three charts, one for 2019, one for 2018, and one for 2016 and 2017, (as shown below) to help guide you.